Dukh-i-zhizniki in America

 Why did 99% stay in Russia?

 Though many factors prompted non-Doukhobor Spiritual Christians to migrate from the Caucasus among the wave of Eastern Europeans to North America around 1900, the oral history of each Spiritual Christian family that immigrated to California reports different reasons for their ancestors' journey.
-Berokoff began his book (above) with parts of the Klubnikin prophesies beginning in 1852, then discusses many, but not all, of the possible reasons for migration.
-Following is a somewhat chronological list of clustered likely factors which could affect their migration from Russia to California, contrasted with plausible reasons why the vast majority (99+%) stayed home.
+Berokoff began his book (above) with parts of the Klubnikin prophesies beginning about 1852, then discusses just a few of the many possible reasons for migration.

 Reasons TO Leave — Why 1% went to the Americas.